snajjar/cardano-shell-docker/README.md

 Proceed like for the initial pool registration, but this time you don't have to pay deposit fees.

 </details>

+## Topology auto-updating

+Configuring a static node will put your node at risk to be disconnected from the main network if your "relay" nodes are disconnected for long enough.

 # Thanks and Support